MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

  - declare:       creates the component's resources on the server.
  - setup:         like declare, additionally does queue bindings.
  - add:           copy to the list of available configurations.
  - list:          list all the configurations available.
  - list plugins:  list all the plugins available.
- - list examples:  list all the plugins available.
+ - list examples:  list all the examples available.
  - show           view an interpreted version of a configuration file.
  - edit:          modify an existing configuration.
  - remove:        remove a configuration.
  - disable:       mark a configuration as ineligible to run.
  - enable:        mark a configuration as eligible to run.
+ - convert:       converts a v2 config to a v3 config.

 For example:  *sr3 foreground subscribe/dd* runs the subscribe component with